Within Virtual Reality, many things can immerse us. From simple

 If there are three things that you would suggest to someone looking to make games in VR, what would they be?

 “I can suggest one: get everything right.
 Whatever it is you are setting out to achieve from your title, make sure it is all right before you release it.
-Regardless of whether you are creating an escape room, wave shooter or VR platformer, the environment, UI, gameplay, etc. all have to be spot on before you release it.
+Regardless of whether you are creating an escape room, wave shooter, or VR platformer, the environment, UI, gameplay, etc. all have to be spot on before you release it.
 We see a lot of VR titles launched (mainly on Steam!) that look like they were made in a weekend then just pushed out by a dev that cares more about making a quick buck from a new market, instead of creating something that they can be truly proud of.
-AFFECTED: The Manor deliberately eschewed complicated mechanics and involving game play, it was a very deliberate design decision for us to remove those distractions as we felt that enabled us to make a much more immersive experience, as that was always our goal.
+AFFECTED: The Manor deliberately eschewed complicated mechanics and involved gameplay, it was a very deliberate design decision for us to remove those distractions as we felt that enabled us to make a much more immersive experience, as that was always our goal.
 If anything though, that meant we had to work even harder to make the simple elements – such as audio and lighting – to really make a standout experience.
 Quality control is key.
 Be your own harshest critic and be prepared to go back to the drawing board if something doesn’t work.”

 Are there any future VR projects that will be coming to PlayStation VR that you can discuss at this time or will it be more of a see and wait type of situation?